Or for more information:

 Use online collaboration software

 There was a time when collaborating with internal and external stakeholders was just a case of picking up the phone, arranging a meeting or sending an email.
 Times are changing, however.
-With email now seen as a big disadvantage for organisations and business travel representing 50% or more of an organisation’s greenhouse gas emissions, the time has come to look at solutions that satisfy security requirements, avoids harming the environment and promotes collaboration in the workplace.
+With email now seen as a big disadvantage for organisations and business travel representing 50% or more of an organisation’s greenhouse gas emissions, the time has come to look at solutions that satisfy security requirements, avoid harming the environment and promote collaboration in the workplace.

-So what is the best collaboration tool?
+So, what is the best collaboration tool?
 There are lots on the market to choose from.

 Want an effective collaboration tool that meets your organisation’s needs?
 Download our guide, which contains the 10 questions you should be asking a potential supplier.